peteriscaurs/focustime/README.md

 2. Install the required dependencies with `npm i` or `yarn`
 3. Run the app using your preferred development environment.

-Feel free to explore the code, contribute, or provide feedback to help enhance this project further.
+Feel free to explore the code, contribute, or provide feedback to help enhance this project <br>further.
 Thank you for being a part of this journey!
 ```